Steady-State Waveform Computation

 SEQUEL: Steady-State Waveform (SSW) Computation

-There are occasions when one is interested in the "steady-state" behaviour of a circuit with periodic inputs and not so much in how it got there.
+There are occasions when one is interested in the steady-state behaviour of a circuit with periodic inputs and not so much in how it got there.
 This is particularly true of many power electronic circuits.
-We can of course perform transient simulation until steady state is reached, thus obtaining the steady-state behaviour at the end.
-However, it may take a long time to reach the steady state.
+SEQUEL offers the option of efficient SSW computation, without going through a (possibly) long transient.
+The computation techniques implemented in SEQUEL for this purpose are described in Ref.
+[1]-[5].

 Example N1 N2